exoclam/orbital-stability/README.md

 To run predictions on the stability of a circumbinary system given binary eccentricity, binary mass ratio (µ), and binary and planet semi-major axes, simply run 'python tatooine.py -a ____ -e ____ -m ____', where the quantity following the -a flag is the ratio of the planet's semi-major axis to the binary semi-major axis; the quantity following -e is the binary eccentricity; and the quantity following -m is the mass ratio.
 For fully detailed information, please see our paper, "A Machine Learns to Predict the Stability of Circumbinary Planets", out now on MNRAS and [arXiv](https://arxiv.org/abs/1801.03955).

-In the near future, we'll also provide the scripts and a tutorial for training your own DNN.

-# Tutorial (working, slowly)
+# Tutorial (or: how to write our paper from scratch)

 Please note some embarrassing or nonsensical comments may have survived in the provided code.
 Please also note this code was written in Python 2 and before I knew of the existence of PEP-8.

 ## Generating training data
 With observational data from only a handful of circumbinary planets, we elected to generate the training data using the numerical integrator REBOUND.
 We begin by dropping the µ dimension, holding it constant at 0.1 while still varying semi-major axis, eccentricity, and initial phase.
 We build the training set with the following script in the /mu_10/ directory.